-- Immediately after LASIK, your vision will be a bit hazy.
+- Immediately after LASIK eye surgery, your vision will be a bit hazy.
 Still, you will notice you can see better already.
 Patients experience light sensitivity and a significant burning sensation after surgery, but this usually improves in several hours.

 - The clinic will give you eye shields to use while sleeping.
 It is crucial to avoid rubbing your eyes for the first few weeks after surgery.
-You do not want to dislodge the corneal flap.
+You do not want to cause corneal flap complications.
 If this occurs, you must contact your eye surgeon immediately so the flap can be repositioned.

 - You should avoid heavy exercise, pools, and hot tubs for about two weeks.

-- Most patients notice dramatic improvement within 24 hours.
+- Most patients notice noticeably better vision within 24 hours.
 If you are feeling well enough, you can even drive and go back to work the next day.

 - Though many patients see as well as 20/20 by the next morning, your eyes may need a few months for the vision to fully stabilize.
-During this time, any light sensitivity or halos should improve.
+During this time, any light sensitivity, halos, or other vision problems should improve.